christsven/H.E.A.T/ruleset/H.E.A.T.md

 #### Troop capacity and true capacity

 The troop capacity value for a vehicle represents the seats a vehicle has per passenger.
 But there are tons of examples of people using for example the top of a tank to ride into battle, or sit on the flatbed of a truck, holding onto the sides of a Jeep, etc.

 Since it would completely arbitrary to set a fixed limit to this, or categorize it, any vehicle is allowed to carry "unauthorized" passengers of any amount, as long as at least one seat is taken up by someone of their squad or team.

 You first fill all slots of a vehicle with a squad, and then you overfill.
 So no 10 NCOs on the flatbed of a truck with their 100 soldiers clinging to the sides! :D It's just for the rest of the last squad.

 As soon as you overfill a vehicle, it is only allowed to drive at ADVANCE speed.
 Otherwise, the units outside are treated the same as the rest of the squad.

 #### Tank Hunter rule in modern combat

 Since the times of tank hunting infantry running up to a tank and hurling grenades into the engine compartment are over, the rule has been removed.

 As a replacement we now have more units with LAWs, increasing survivability and lethality of infantry.
 If a unit does have the IED rule or explosives though, they are treated the same way as if they were tank hunters, just to keep the option open.
-Normal infantry against tank combat is also still allowed.
-But maybe pack one or two LAWs next time.